samsmithnz/CustomQueue/README.md

 # CustomQueue

-Short experiment to create a custom queue collection in C#, to add custom logic to the dequeue function
+Short experiment to recreate a custom queue collection in C#, (equivalent to `Queue<T>`), to enable me the ability to add custom logic to the dequeue function